velmurugan-balasubramanian/framework-doc/src/react/README.md

 The `manifest.json` file contains the app metadata about your app, such as app locations, platform version, and other app related information
 #### The package.json file

-The `package.json` file contains the information about the framework used and the dependencies and devDependencies used by the and configurations if any.
+The `package.json` file contains the information about the framework used in the app, the dependencies, and devDependencies used by the app, and configurations if any.

 #### The app folder
-The `app` folder contains the built/compiled app and the content of the app folder is served by the FDK in `http://localhost:10001/iframe` during *`fdk run`*
+The `app` folder contains the built/compiled assets of the app.
+The content of the app folder is served by the FDK in `http://localhost:10001/iframe` during *`fdk run`*

 ::: warning